Sureshsahu7/Dynamic-Marksheet-Grading-System-Automator/README.md

 ![portfolio3](https://user-images.githubusercontent.com/85033183/187027874-7b526d1a-02e3-4351-97fc-05e2846fe9b6.png)

-Using Flask,designed a grading module for generating marksheet via Google quiz with Dynamic negative marking, and sending marksheets via mail.
+Using Flask,designed a grading module for generating marksheet via Google quiz with Dynamic negative marking, and sending marksheets via mail to respective students.
-With a given .csv file that contains marks for each roll number and the individual options marked by each students  this GUI based Grading module generates an individual marksheet for each student and a concise Marksheet of whole batch of students
+With a given .csv file that contains marks for each roll number and the individual options marked by each students  this  Grading module generates an individual marksheet for each student and a concise Marksheet of whole batch of students

 <p align="right">(<a href="#readme-top">back to top</a>)</p>